Robertleoj/Git-Cheat-Sheet/main_sheet.md

 * Can use `git diff [filename]` to see differences for specific file

+### Add everything to the staging area and commit:
+    git commit -a -m "message"

 ### Shows a list of all previous commits:
     git log